ITE Student Code of Conduct

 - Students who are found cheating during examinations will be disciplined according to the ITE Examination Rules & Regulations.

-- Plagiarism occurs when you copy a piece of work and pass it off as your own without acknowledgement to the original author.
+- Plagiarism occurs when you copy a piece of work or AI-generated output and pass it off as your own without acknowledgement of the source of information.

 - Forging or possession of forged official documents is a serious offence with severe consequences.

 - Unauthorised use or illegal copying of copyright materials including printed and/or non-printed matters and computer software or the disclosure of computer passwords to others is a serious offence.

 - Any form of card games, using poker or any other cards associated with gambling is prohibited in ITE’s premises.

 Alcohol, Drugs and Inhalant Abuse

 - Students must not be in possession and / or engage in consumption of alcoholic drinks or intoxicating substances on campus.

 Fighting, Assault or Possession of Dangerous Weapons

 Students participating in Global Education Programme (GEP) are deemed as ambassadors of ITE and Singapore, and must uphold the highest standards of conduct and behaviour at all times.

 Country’s Law and Culture